Hart Textile Materials Guide: Raffia

 - Humid spaces or those exposed to significant variations

-Raffia is sensitive to moisture, dust, and friction.
-In interior environments, it must be protected and used on surfaces with minimal wear.
-It can fade slightly over time, especially when exposed to prolonged direct light.
+Raffia is sensitive to humidity, dust, and friction.
+In interior environments, it must be protected and used on minimally stressed surfaces.
+It may fade slightly over time, especially when exposed to prolonged direct light.

 Raffia maintenance is minimal and essentially preventive: